How to Stop Living on Autopilot

 How to Live a Purposeful Life

-Knowing your purpose is one thing.
-Living it is another.
+Knowing your purpose is not the same as living it.
 Here is how to close the gap between what you believe matters and how you actually spend your days.